-(ii) The construction of improvements for an electric generation or transmission facility that requires a certificate of public good under section 30 V.S.A. § 248 or a natural gas facility as defined in subdivision 30 V.S.A. § 248(a)(3).
+(ii) The construction of improvements for an electric generation or transmission facility that requires a certificate of public good under 30 V.S.A. § 248, a natural gas facility as defined in 30 V.S.A. § 248(a)(3), or a telecommunications facility issued a certificate of public good under 30 V.S.A. § 248a.